 - Make sure you’re comfortable

-Now we’re not saying come in your PJs, but some of these exams my go on for 4 – 6 hours so make sure you are wearing comfortable light fitting clothing.
+Now we’re not saying come in your PJs, but some of these exams might go on for 4 – 6 hours so make sure you are wearing comfortable light fitting clothing.
 Also check that your seat and monitor are adjusted for maximum comfort before starting your exam.

 - Double check you have everything you need